andybalholm/redwood/README.md

 Redwood can be configured (using the `require-auth` ACL action) to require HTTP basic proxy authentication, with a username and password.
 The usernames and passwords can come from a file that is specified by the `--password-file` configuration directive.
+Each line in the file
+consists of a username, a password, and an optional port number, separated by spaces or tabs.
+(If the port number is present, Redwood will listen for HTTP requests on that port.
+Only the specified user may use that port, but once a client has authenticated as that user, all further requests from that client to this port will be considered authenticated, whether they have the Proxy-Authorization header or not.)
+Alternatively,
-Each line in the file consists of a username, a space or a tab, and a password.
-Alternatively, a program can be specified to perform authentication with `--auth-helper`.
+a program can be specified to perform authentication with `--auth-helper`.
 Each line of the program’s input will be a username and a password, separated by a space.
 It should respond with `OK` if the